 Do this about 15 minutes or so before you feed your child and before bedtime.
-This will help your baby breathe more easily when she nurses, takes a bottle, or goes down to sleep.
+This will help your baby breathe more easily when they nurse, take a bottle, or go down to sleep.

 Some saline solutions also contain medicine.
 Avoid these.
 Plain saline drops or sprays will work fine.
 Just make sure to wash and dry the suction bulb after each use.

 There are other ways to moisten the nasal passages.